Roll the dice & look before you leap: Going beyond the creative limits of next-token prediction: Acknowledgements

 \section{Acknowledgements}

 We wish to thank Gregor Bachmann, Jacob Springer, and Sachin Goyal for extensive feedback on a draft of the paper.
-We also wish to thank Mike Mozer, Suhas Kotha, Clayton Sanford, Christina Baek, Yuxiao Qu, and Ziqian Zhong for valuable early discussions and pointers.
+We are grateful to Vansh Bansal whose significant effort in an independent reproduction of our \GPTtwo{} experiments helped zero in on the role of top-K sampling in seed-conditioning for some of our datasets which we had overlooked in initial versions of the paper.
+We wish to thank Quentin Fournier for excellent references to work on AI for scientific discovery.
+We thank Garret Tanzer and Elan Rosenfeld for helping arrive at the term ``seed-conditioning''.
+We also wish to thank Mike Mozer, Suhas Kotha, Clayton Sanford, Christina Baek, Yuxiao Qu, Ziqian Zhong for valuable discussions and pointers.
 The work was supported in part by Cisco, Apple, Google, OpenAI, NSF, Okawa foundation and Schmidt Sciences. \fi

 \ifdefined\ninepage

 \fi